 Cell Hell.
 The relationship killer.
 This subject seems to be a common issue that my clients come to me for.
 I have written about this many times, but it just seems to be an issue that will not die.

 I am not suggesting that everyone who wants their privacy is doing something inappropriate.
-Again, I can only reference my long term marriage and this issues has never come up.
+Again, I can only reference my long term marriage and this issue has never come up.
 I totally understand if you’re in a new relationship.
 But I think the lines get blurred when we’re not forthcoming.
-I have had clients say that they haven’t done anything wrong by keeping their old boyfriend/girlfriends in their phone.
-And I agree providing you and your spouse have this agreement.
+I have had clients say that they haven’t done anything wrong by keeping their old boyfriend/girlfriends on their phone.
+And I agree to provide you and your spouse have this agreement.
 The trouble begins when they don’t disclose that they are doing this.
-It’s called lie by omission.
+It’s called a lie by omission.
 The amount of couples that I have seen for this very reason is staggering.
 I have seen marriages end for this very reason.

-But, for the purpose of this very issue, if you’re entering a new relationship, having a conversation about boundaries in the beginning can save you countless headaches in the future.
+However, for the purpose of this very issue, if you’re entering a new relationship, having a conversation about boundaries, in the beginning, can save you countless headaches in the future.
 You can always revisit that conversation should you take your relationship to the next level and become exclusive.
-Because if you don’t.
-You may just find yourself in Cell Hell.
+The quality of your relationship is directly related to the quality of your communication.